Ford Vietnam

-Ford Vietnam was established in 1995, and is a joint venture between Ford Motor Company (75%) and Song Cong Diesel Company (25%).
+Ford Vietnam Limited is the Vietnamese joint venture between Ford Motor Company (75%) and local Song Cong Diesel Company (25%), established in 1995.
 Ford's investment is credited with helping industrialize Vietnam.
-Ford Vietnam has its headquarters in Hanoi with an office in Ho Chi Minh City and an assembly plant located in Hai Duong province - 55 km east from Hanoi, with the capacity of 14,000 vehicles per year until a 2018 expansion.
+Ford Vietnam has its headquarters in Hanoi with an office in Ho Chi Minh City and an assembly plant located in Hai Duong province - 55 km (34 mi) east of Hanoi, with the capacity of 14,000 vehicles per year until a 2018 expansion.

 In January 2020, Ford announced increased investment that would further expand capacity to 40,000 vehicles per year.
+As of 2023, Ford had acquired a 13.9% market share, making it the third-largest automobile company in Vietnam.

 Ford Vietnam is the first automotive manufacturer in Vietnam receiving ISO 9001, ISO 14001 and QS9000 accreditation, ISO/TS16949 - 2002.